annatel/queuetopia/README.md

 #### Features

-- **Persistence** — Jobs are stored in a DB and updated after each execution attempt.
+- Persistence — Jobs are stored in a DB and updated after each execution attempt.

-- **Blocking** — A failing job blocks its queue until it is done.
+- Blocking — A failing job blocks its queue until it is done.

-- **Dynamicity** — Queues are dynamically defined.
+- Dynamicity — Queues are dynamically defined.
 Once the first job is created for the queue, the queue exists.

+- Reactivity — Immediatly try to execute a job that has just been created.

-- **Retries** — Failed jobs are retried with a configurable backoff.
+- Retries — Failed jobs are retried with a configurable backoff.

-- **Persistence** — Jobs are stored in a DB and updated after each execution attempt.
+- Persistence — Jobs are stored in a DB and updated after each execution attempt.

-- **Performance** — At each poll, only one job per queue is run.
+- Performance — At each poll, only one job per queue is run.
 Optionnaly, jobs can avoid waiting unnecessarily.
 The performed job triggers an other polling.

-- **Isolated Queues** — Jobs are stored in a single table but are executed in distinct queues.
+- Isolated Queues — Jobs are stored in a single table but are executed in distinct queues.
 Each queue runs in isolation, ensuring that a job in a single slow queue can't back up other faster queues and that a failing job in a queue don't block other queues.

-- **Handle Node Duplication** — Queues are locked, preventing two nodes to perform the same job at the same time.
+- Handle Node Duplication — Queues are locked, preventing two nodes to perform the same job at the same time.

 ## Installation